 Today is extra special, ya’ll!
 We have been working diligently the last few months on the laundry room makeover and I am so happy to give the entire reveal today!
 We have a tee-tiny laundry room.
 I actually think some closets are bigger.
 I was hiding out in the broom closet just to get some of the pictures.
 If you notice some odd bends in the shelves and such, it is from the wide angle camera lens and not really bent.
 Anyways, let’s go to the Before:

 If you have followed along on our journey for some time, you know that this is the condition in which we purchased the house.
 Every wall and ceiling in the house wall is scarred with marks, dings, and dirt.
 The potential is what drove us to this house despite its deformities.
 You may wonder why the dryer is higher than the washer.
 My husband is 6’4″ and, yes, I am lucky that he does laundry.
 However, a front load dryer can be difficult for him to bend over that far.
-Last year, he built a small platform to raise the dryer so he didn’t have to bend over so much.
+Last year, he built a small platform to raise the dryer so the vent exhaust lined up and he didn’t have to bend over so much.
 Yep, I am also lucky he is handy and likes to work around the house.

 The only thing besides the marked up walls in the room was this rather sad shelf.
 It HAD TO GO!

 I started by painting 3 of the walls gray.
 We went round and round about the color.
 At first, my heart yearned for a muted Navy color with copper and colorful accents.
 That would have been stunning!
 However, I ended up using leftover paint from my son’s room.
 It was free and I wanted to get this makeover party started.